jguadagno/bootstrapThemeSwitcher/README.md

     excludeBootswatch: ''

-Comma seperated list of BootSwatch names (e.g. Slate,Yeti) that should be excluded from the rendered <ul> or <select>
+Comma seperated list of BootSwatch names (e.g. Slate,Yeti) that should be excluded from the rendered &lt;ul&gt; or &lt;select&gt;